New cars are expensive and begin losing their value as soon as they’re driven off the showroom floor. That’s why we advocate buying used.

 It’s easy to overlook the need to protect the parts of your car that are made of rubber, vinyl or plastic.
 But a wide variety of products are sold to prevent these surfaces from cracking or discoloring over time.
 They’ll slow down the aging process and give your car a newer appearance.

 Protectant products can be applied to dashboards, door panels, consoles and bumpers.
-Use them from when you first buy a car to reduce the damage that can occur over time.
+Start using them right after you buy a car to reduce the damage that can occur over time.

 Use the products as directed.
-Avoid applying slippery protectants to such surfaces as floor pedals and steering wheels.
+Avoid applying slippery protectant products to such surfaces as floor pedals and steering wheels.

 4. Avoid parking next to other cars